 From the dramatic scenery of Snowdonia, to the idyllic stop-off points along the stunning coast, to the emerald hills of the Brecon Beacons, where magical waterfalls and enchanting woodland are nestled away just waiting to be discovered; there is so much to adore about this wonderful land, and with so many properties to choose from, you can venture out and see much of it with a stay in one of our cottages in Wales!

-We have some stunning holiday cottages in Wales right on the coast, just perfect for driving these breath-taking roads and admiring your enchanting surroundings.
+We have some stunning holiday cottages in South Wales that make the perfect base for driving these breath-taking roads and admiring your enchanting surroundings

 Location: Llandeilo’r Fan, just east of Llandovery where the Black Mountain Pass begins